Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 To keep your Schneider’s Skink healthy, you should be sure to provide a proper housing setup for them, feed them an appropriate diet, and interact with them on a regular basis to watch out for signs of illness.
 Making sure there is the right amount of light and humidity in their setup is also vital.

-Schneider’s Skinks are overall very hardy animals, so if you follow known guidelines for skinks, you should see few health problems.
+Schneider’s Skinks are overall hardy animals, so if you follow known guidelines for skinks, you should see few health problems.

 Breeding

-divider-reptileAre Schneider’s Skinks Suitable For You?
+divider-reptileAre Schneider’s Skinks Suitable for You?

-Featured Image By: slowmotiongli, Shutterstock
+Featured Image Credit: Durzan Cirano, Shutterstock

 Our vets